ycpcs/cs340-fall2018/assign/assign04.md

 3. Create a new **Environment** with the current environment (`env`) as its parent
 4. Use the **put** method to bind (assign) each argument value to its corresponding parameter
 5. Return the result of recursively evaluating the called function's body in the new environment

+See [Lab 9](../labs/lab09.html) for more hints related to functions and function calls.

 # Submitting